ChernyyWorks/cn_boxing/README.md

 # cn_boxing

+EN :
 A simple boxing gloves script for fivem.
-Check config.lua for more informations about the script.
+Check config.lua for more informations about the script and see a template.

 Dependency : https://github.com/overextended/ox_lib